BTNeandertha1/BTDiablo/README.md

 - Wolfieeiflow: Helping with Spreadsheets and brain power
 - JeyP: Testing things then walking me through
 - Kex: First Tester

-# Known Bugs
-- Inner site displaying on Merc in A2 instead of showing Blessed Aim (Maybe Fixed by adding a New Skill)
-- Blanched Jewel might be fixed on new patch?
-- NM and H Travincal Auras
-- NM and H Ancients Auras
-- Fix Mercenary Res
-- Recipes for Imbue and Larzuk Hell Only?
-- Fix throne density in Hell
-- Fix Trav
-- Rejuvs Worth Too Much when selling

 # Future Ideas
 - make wanderer do something?